In the Wellington Region we love to enjoy our coast and waterways, but there are some times and places where caution is needed.

 Greater Wellington coordinates water quality sampling at over 80 freshwater and coastal sites in the region during the summer months.
 This regular sampling, along with real-time data, is used to predict the water quality at specific swimming spots around the Greater Wellington Region.

 When the weather is hot and dry our rivers can produce toxic algal blooms.
 We monitor for toxic algae in rivers, and work with local councils across the region to keep you informed.
-Toxic algae is very harmful to both people and dogs, learning how to spot it is an important way to stay safe.
+Toxic algae is very harmful to both people and dogs, so learning how to spot it is an important way to stay safe.

 Should I swim after heavy rain?